ayush-3393/HelpWithMyTasksApp/ReadMe.md

 * After completing the task, Booking ends and Payment is generated.
 * Upon ending a booking a Help Seeker can rate the Helper and vice versa.
 * The rating gets reflected on the Helper's or Help Seeker's corresponding profile.
+* Upon successful booking creation, a notification is sent to the Help Seeker and the Helper.

 ## Sample Requests:
 ### Help Seeker